 With supervisory approval, the mentor/mentee program is available to all WSU staff system-wide.
 Supervisors are encouraged to allow staff members to participate in accordance with WSU’s BPPM 60.72 Release Time Policy.

 In early 2019, Commission on the Status of Women submitted a proposal for the creation of this program.
-Two small in person pilots were conducted in Fall 2019 and Spring 2020 on the Pullman campus.
-The Virtual Staff Mentoring and Professional Development Pilot Program supported by the Office of the President, and is administered by Human Resource Services.
+Two small in person pilots were conducted Fall 2019 and Spring 2020 on the Pullman campus.
+One larger system wide virtual pilot was conducted during the 2020-2021 academic year.
+All pilots have been supported by the Office of the President, and administered by Human Resource Services.

 The mentor and mentee will determine when and how to meet for virtual mentoring.
 The sessions should occur during your regular working hours and coordinated with your supervisor and in accordance with WSU’s BPPM 60.72 Release Time Policy.